mckunkel/clas12docs/OfflineSoftware/source/io/clasio.rst

 --------------------------

-For now the evio files do not contain the dictionary object, in the future the dictionary XML file will be enbedded in the file so user does not have to worry about having the XML descriptors locally to be able to access the banks.
+For now the evio files do not contain the dictionary object, in the future the dictionary XML file will be embedded in the file so user does not have to worry about having the XML descriptors locally to be able to access the banks.
 For now, the EvioSource object has to know where the XML files with bank descriptions are located.
-The dafault directory is $CLAS12DIR/lib/bankdefs/clas12.
+The default directory is $CLAS12DIR/lib/bankdefs/clas12.
 If there is a custom bank dictionary is used to write the file, it must be initialized before reading the file.
 In this example we need first to load the CUSTOM.xml file by loading the dictionary from current directory.